The Thunderbird Sisters Collective Youth Circle

 Kloey (she/her) is a strong young Mohawk artist.
 Her spirit name is Kawanáte.
 She is bear clan from Akwesasne.
 Kloey has lived experience with intergenerational trauma as her grandfather, aunts, and uncles were all survivors of residential schools.
 She is also a child of substance users.
 Kloey is determined to use her experiences to change the systems, she is already a vocal advocate on social media for safe supply, decriminalization, and for removing the stigma around substance use.
 Kloey aspires to learn more about her indigenous culture from her elders and community.
 Kloey sees a bright future ahead of her and so do the Thunderbird Sisters Collective – we welcome Kloey to the circle.

-Christopher is Bear clan, he is a 15 year old Cree man from Montreal Lake, Saskatchewan in Treaty 6 territory.
+Christopher is Bear clan, he is a young Cree man from Montreal Lake, Saskatchewan in Treaty 6 territory.
 He currently lives and goes to St.Paul’s high school on unceded territory of the Algonquin Anishnaabe Nation in Ottawa.
 He is learning to be an Oshakbaywis (traditional helper) and a traditional dancer.
 He is also involved in Cadets and has a double blue belt in Taekwon-do.
 He has a great passion for learning how to play guitar, piano and many other musical interest.

 Max is a young trans, indigenous Cree man aspiring to become a chef.
 He is from Treaty 6, in Montreal Lake, Saskatchewan and was raised here in Ottawa with a mix of Ojibway and Mohawk teachings.
 He is a very creative and artistically inclined man who loves to show it through the art of cooking.
 Max is the co-creator, chef and star of The Thunderbird Sisters Collective ‘Cooking with Max’ series of webinars.